reu/proletarian/README.md

 # Proletarian - The not so rich text editor
 Proletarian is a simple(st) and tiny rich text editor for the web.
 It aims to add just basic functionality as bold, italics and lists.

+# Demo
+A basic demonstration can be found on the project page: http://reu.github.com/proletarian

 # Disclaimer
 For now, this is just a toy project which I used to learn some basics of coffesscript and jasmine, so, don't expect too much.